luiul/git_bootcamp/readme.md

 ```shell
 git switch -c <new-branch-name>
 ```
-Ignore me!
-I'm a test for the .zshrc file :-)

 Please note that commits not reachable by any branch or tag may be deleted by Git's garbage collection process.
 If you want to keep these commits, you should create a new branch to point to them.